James Patton Brownlow: Early life

 James Patton Brownlow was born on December 14, 1842, in Jonesborough, Tennessee.
 He was the son of preacher, newspaper publisher and editor, Governor of Tennessee and United States Senator "Parson" William G. Brownlow and Eliza (O'Brien) Brownlow.
 He was the younger brother of Colonel John B. Brownlow, commander of the 9th Regiment of Tennessee Volunteer Cavalry (Union).
-He had five sisters, Susan, Mary, Annie, Fannie and Caledonia Temple.
-James Brownlow married Belle Cliffe.
-They had no children.
+He had five sisters, Susan, Mary, Fannie, and the twins, Annie and Caledonia Temple.
 Brownlow attended Emory and Henry College in Emory, Virginia.
+He was called Jim Brownlow by his friends.

 American Civil War

 In accord with his father and a majority of the residents of eastern Tennessee, James P. Brownlow remained loyal to the Union after the outbreak of the American Civil War.
 One source shows Brownlow as a private in the Tennessee militia in 1861.